 The simplest way to think of concours, is the like show and shine, but in a lot more detail, and covering more than just the obvious parts that are on show.
 Because of this, a good show and shine car I would be a good start, but not a requirement.
 Remember, for concours, perfection is the target, not the requirement.
 To win, your car doesn’t need to be perfect, just better on the day than the others in the same class as you!
 (I do not know of anyone that shows that would describe their RS as perfect, as good as they can get it, maybe, but not perfect.
 There is always something to improve on.)

 Some of you may be put off by showing against trailered cars.
 Don’t worry, trailered cars are restricted to certain classes for that very reason.
-Also the Novice classes are only open to people and cars new to concours, so you have somewhere to start, with other who are in a similar situation.
+Also the Novice classes are only open to people and cars new to concours, so you have somewhere to start, with others who are in a similar position.

 All cars in the main will be judged on condition & cleanliness.
 When being judged prepare to be picked up on anything that isn’t in perfect condition and free from any type of dirt etc. In addition to the outside (bodywork & Wheels/Tyres) and engine bay, the interior is also a critical area that is judged, that it is easy to lose or gain points on.
 When preparing your car, its best to put yourself in the mind of the judge, and try and look at what you could be knocked down points on.

-There are several classes to choose from, defined as follows….
+There are several classes to cater for the range of vehicles, for 2018, these are defined as follows….